 - Collect and dispose of debris in waste containers.
 Do not sweep into the gutter or storm drain.

 - Cover dumpsters and keep them clean to avoid leaks.

-- Check regularly for leaks, and replace if necessary.
+- Check regularly for leaks, particularly in the lower corners of the container where rust is common, and replace if necessary.

 - Never wash down dumpsters with a hose.
 If cleaning is needed, contact the leasing company.

 - Use organic fertilizer whenever possible.
 Organic or slow-release nitrogen fertilizer lessens the chance that excess nutrients will run off your lawn during rain storms.

 - Be sure to use fertilizer with no phosphorus unless you have a soil test saying it's needed—phosphorus causes algae growth in water.

 - Limit the use of lawn chemicals and always follow directions.
 Use the smallest amount necessary.

 - If you are having problems with your grass, don’t keep adding chemicals.
 Have your soil tested by UMass Extension.